Take Home Pay Calculator

 How much income tax do I need to pay?

-How much income tax you need pay depends on your personal situation such as your residency status, taxable income, and the tax rate and bracket that apply to you.
+This will depend on factors such as your residency status, taxable income, and the tax rate and bracket that apply to you.
 When you complete a tax return, this will help the ATO tell you if you’ve paid too much or too little in tax.

 What is a tax return?

-A tax return is a form you can complete online or by paper that details things such as your income, any tax you may have already paid and any deductions you are claiming for the financial year.
+A tax return is a form you can complete online or by paper that details things such as your income, any tax you may have already paid and any deductions you’re claiming for the financial year.
 The form is submitted to the ATO so it can use the information to determine how much tax you should have paid.
-Your tax return can help make sure you get a refund if you’ve paid too much tax during the year, or if you owe any extra tax to the ATO.
+Your tax return can help make sure you get a refund if you’ve paid too much tax during the year, or let you know if you owe any extra tax to the ATO.

 Do I need to do a tax return?

 The ATO says there are several reasons why you may need to do a tax return.
-For example, if you’ve earned more than the tax free threshold and had any tax taken deducted from any income, had $1 or more of foreign income, pay or receive child support, or had business or investment income.
-You should seek some professional tax advice if you’re not sure whether you should lodge a return, or you can use the ATO’s online tool: Do I need to lodge a tax return?.
+For example, if you’ve earned more than the tax-free threshold and had tax deducted from any of your income, had $1 or more of foreign income, pay or receive child support, or had business or investment income.
+Seek professional tax advice if you’re not sure whether you should lodge a return, or you can use the ATO’s online tool: Do I need to lodge a tax return?.

 How do I do a tax return?

 There are a number of ways you can lodge a tax return.
-You can lodge a tax return online with the ATO or through a tax agent.
+You can lodge one online with the ATO via the myGov portal or through a tax agent.
 It’s also possible to lodge a return via a paper form but this process may take longer.
 The ATO generally prefers to deliver refunds electronically and will only make payments into Australian bank accounts.

 How much tax will I get back?

 You may or may not get some money back after completing and lodging your tax return.
-Your income tax bracket and rate applicable for the financial year, as well as any tax deductions – including those without a receipt plus work-related tax deductions – are considered as part of your tax assessment, and whether or not you are eligible for a tax refund.
+Your income tax bracket and rate applicable for the financial year, as well as any tax deductions for apply for, are considered as part of your tax assessment, and whether or not you’re eligible for a tax refund.

 What can I do to boost my tax return?

-There are a number of ways you may be able to claim a tax deduction to help boost your tax return.
-Plus, you may be eligible for tax offsets, such as the Low and Middle Income Tax Offset.
-You may want to seek some specialised tax advice to help with your tax return.
+There are a number of ways you may be able to claim a tax deduction to help boost your tax return, such as claiming for eligible work-related expenses, gifts or donations made to eligible charities, union and professional membership fees and income protection insurance premiums.
+Plus, you may be eligible for tax offsets, such as the Low Income Tax Offset (LITO) or Seniors and Pensioners Tax Offset (SAPTO).
+You may also want to seek professional tax advice to help with your tax return.

 What tax deadlines apply?